digitalservicebund/ris-adm-literature/DEVELOPING.md

 For the required emails/passwords, please refer to the local keycloak configuation file at [./backend/keycloak-config/realm.json](./backend/keycloak-config/realm.json).

+## Database Schemas
+The backend uses a PostgreSQL database containing multiple schemas:
+* adm: Stores data related to administrative directives.
+* literature:  Stores data related to literature documents.
+* lookup_tables: Contains shared reference data (like institutions, regions) accessed via views from the adm and literature schemas.

+Both the adm and literature schemas have identical table structures but hold distinct sets of documents.
+The application dynamically routes database operations to the correct schema based on the logged-in user's context.

 ## CI/CD Workflow

 This project uses GitHub Actions to automate testing, builds, and deployments.